- What your website offers them

 Use simple terms

 Don’t assume knowledge.
-Use simple terms that most anyone can understand even if they are unfamiliar with your subject matter.
+Use simple terms that most anyone can understand even if they are unfamiliar with your subject matter.Make it user-centric

-Users are self-seeking in their search for information on the web.
+Is your statement of purpose about you or is it designed to be helpful to your reader?
+Your entire website may be centred around you – what you know and offer; or it may be about your organization and the products and services you supply.
+But, do your readers really want to learn about you in your homepage welcome message?
+The answer is – not really.Users are self-seeking in their search for information on the web.
 Your welcome message needs to be centered around your user’s needs.
 You will have an opportunity to write freely in a self-centered way on your “About” page.
 Every website should have an About page where you can tell the world about yourself or your organization.
 But don’t be self-focussed on your homepage!

 So instead of saying “Our organization is pledged to helping eradicate poverty in the third world“,

-you could say “Learn how you can help feed a starving child in Central Africa.
+you could say “Learn how you can help feed a starving child in Central Africa.“

 If you do need to introduce yourself on your homepage, for example in a blog site, do it in a way that is helpful to your users and makes you more accessible.
 A successful website puts the needs of the user in the foreground, and the needs of the website owner in the background.